flatiron/plates/README.md

 var output = Plates.bind(html, data);
 ```

-## Matching a data key to a class
+## Explicit instructions
-Consider the case where you want to apply a values to each tag that has a class.
+A common use case is to apply the new value to each tag's body based on the class attribute.

 ```js
 var html = '<span class="name">User</span>...<span class="name">User</span>';